WebOrigami/docs/src/eg/intro.md

 Carol: HELLO, CAROL.
 ```

+It is easy to transform an entire explorable graph of one type of object into a new graph of a different type of object.
+You only need to identify or define a one-to-one transformation function that handles a single object, and `eg` can apply that as a many-to-many transformation of an entire graph.

 The second argument to `map` is a function.
 (Technically, the second argument can be any explorable graph, but for the moment, we'll use a regular JavaScript function.)
 We want to treat that function as a first-class object, which means we _don't_ want `eg` to do its normal implicit function invocation here.
 To prevent that, you must include the parentheses by quoting the arguments to `eg` or otherwise escaping them.

 This `map` takes the original greetings graph